25 Things You Should Know Before Buying Rental Property

 3) Is Rental Property a Good Investment?

-This may seem like quite a silly question given the fact you’re currently reading a detailed guide on investing in rental properties
+This may seem quite silly, given that you’re currently reading a detailed guide on investing in rental properties.

-However, you would be remiss for not asking yourself this question “is rental property a good investment?”
+However, you would be remiss for not asking yourself, “Is rental property a good investment?”

-In 2023, the UK has returned to relative normalcy, aside from some economic turbulence at the tail-end of last year.
+In 2023, the UK returned to relative normalcy, aside from some economic turbulence at the tail-end of the year.

-However, it’s still important to ask yourself if you’re making the right investment and are rental properties a good investment.
+However, it’s still important to ask yourself if you’re making a suitable investment and whether rental properties are good.

 Rent prices are increasing nationally, with huge capital growth predictions for the coming years.

-Taxes have changed somewhat in the past few years, though, so you may be earning less monthly income than you would before 2017.
+Taxes have changed somewhat in the past few years, though, so you may earn less monthly income than before 2017.

-While we will discuss some of these concepts later on in the guide, the bottom line is that you can still make comfortable profits in the UK.
-However, you may need to be a bit pickier about where you choose to invest.
+While we will discuss some of these concepts later in the guide, the bottom line is that you can still make comfortable profits in the UK.
+However, you may need to be a bit pickier about where you invest.

 Real estate can breed success if you do it right.
 While this is also true for the stock market, the reality is that it can be perilous to invest in stocks.

-Rental property investment has a historical track record of bouncing back from economic turmoil.
+Rental property investment has a historical track record of returning from economic turmoil.

 Take 2020, for instance.
 House prices in the UK dropped between March and April by about £2,000 at the start of the first UK lockdown.

-Fast forward to the end of the year, though, and house prices reached a record high, growing at the highest rate since 2004 and surpassing £250,000 for the first time ever.
+Fast forward to the end of the year, though, and house prices reached a record high, growing at the highest rate since 2004 and surpassing £250,000 for the first time.

 4) The Risks and Benefits of Property Investment